Inhalt des Dokuments

 Theses Subject Areas

-The Service-centric Networking group offers bachelor and master theses in four different subject areas:
+The Service-centric Networking group offers bachelor and master theses in five different subject areas:

 - Blockchain Technology